oslabs-beta/Ponder/README.md

 ## Features

-- Basic CRUD functionality for interacting with your PostGRES Database including Managing Tables.<br>
+- Basic CRUD functionality for interacting with your PostGRES Database including managing tables.<br>
 - Introspect database and modify database tables through models in accordance with principles of OOP <br>
-- Introspect your database for a visual representation of your tables <br>
+- Introspect your database for an object representation of your tables <br>
 - Create model instances from your database.
 <br><br>
 ## Getting Started